Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Februari 2026 21.34.13 UTC
+- WIB: Sabtu, 28 Februari 2026 22.32.46 UTC
-- WITA: Sabtu, 28 Februari 2026 22.34.13 UTC
+- WITA: Sabtu, 28 Februari 2026 23.32.46 UTC
-- WIT: Sabtu, 28 Februari 2026 23.34.13 UTC
+- WIT: Minggu, 1 Maret 2026 00.32.46 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: funny
+Kategori: inspirational